L'Austral current position

-|Decks with cabins||6|
+|Decks with cabins||4|

 Review of L'Austral

-History - construction & ownership
+History - construction and ownership

-The 10,944-ton, 264-passenger cruise ship L'Austral has been part of the fleet of Compagnie du Ponant since May 2011.
+The 264-passenger ship L'Austral has been part of the fleet of Compagnie du Ponant since May 2011.
 The vessel was built with French style in the well known Italian shipyard Fincantieri, the design was made by Jean-Philippe Nuel.
 The mega-yacht has 132 cabins and represents the view of the company - unique atmosphere, luxury and intimacy.

 Cruise itinerary program

 L'Austral itinerary program is based on Alaska and Antarctica cruises.
-The ship also operates in Asia with departures from Japan and China, and in the South Pacific leaving from French Polynesia/Tahiti, Australia and New Zealand.
+The ship also operates in Asia with departures from Japan and China, and in the South Pacific leaving from French Polynesia/Tahiti, Australia, and New Zealand.

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

 Follows the complete list of L'Austral restaurants and food bars.

-- Gastronomic Restaurant (“Le Coromandel”, 268-seat, ship’s MDR; serves International upscale cuisine; offers open-seating dining, with buffet-style breakfast and lunch, waiter served dinner)
+- Gastronomic Restaurant (“Le Coromandel”, 268-seat, ship’s MDR; serves International upscale cuisine; offers open-seating dining, with buffet-style breakfast and lunch, the waiter served dinner)

 - Grill Restaurant (“Le Rodrigues”, offers open-seating buffet breakfast and lunch, served dinner; has an outdoor seating area).

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 L’Austral represents indubitably, luxury, the French style, the combination of tradition and innovations.
 The vessel is elegant and combines a balance between chic and casual.
 L’Austral has three lounges which offer bars and evening entertainment.
 Le Théâtre hosts informative lectures.
-The yacht has one pool, a library and an internet station.
+The yacht has one pool, a library, and an internet station.
 Alongside this, L’Austral also boasts a beauty center, spa and fitness equipment.

-Follows the complete list of L'Austral lounges, clubs and other entertainment venues for kids, teens and adults.
+Follows the complete list of L'Austral lounges, clubs and other entertainment venues for kids, teens, and adults.

 - The Marina (water sports platform; offers mostly swimming; it is used only when L’Austral is anchored and the sea is calm)